MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/how-smtp-dane-works.md

 > [!NOTE]
 > These steps are for email administrators troubleshooting receiving email from Exchange Online using SMTP DANE.

-This error code is generated when the destination domain indicated it was DNSSEC-authentic but Exchange Online wasn't able to verify it as DNSSEC-authentic.
-This section will not be comprehensive for troubleshooting DNSSEC issues and focuses on scenarios where domains previously passed DNSSEC authentication but now are not.
+This error code is generated when the destination domain indicated it is DNSSEC-authentic but Exchange Online isn't able to verify it as DNSSEC-authentic.
+This section will not be comprehensive for troubleshooting DNSSEC issues and focuses on scenarios where domains previously passed DNSSEC authentication but not now.

 After receiving the message:

-1. If you're using a DNS provider (ex.
-GoDaddy), alert your DNS provider of the error so they can work on the troubleshooting and configuration change.
+1. If you're using a DNS provider, for example GoDaddy, alert your DNS provider of the error so they can work on the troubleshooting and configuration change.
 2. If you're managing your own DNSSEC infrastructure, there are many DNSSEC misconfigurations that may generate this error message.
 Some common problems to check for if your zone was previously passing DNSSEC authentication:
     1. Broken trust chain, when the parent zone holds a set of DS records that point to something that doesn't exist in the child zone.
 This results in the child zone being marked as bogus by validating resolvers.
         - Resolve by reviewing the child domains RRSIG key IDs and ensuring that they match with the key IDs in the DS records published in the parent zone.